-Course # Course Name Grade Recommendations Credits 485 CP Biology 10-12 Completion of Algebra 1 and Integrated Science 1 with a grade of 93 or above.
+Course # Course Name Grade Recommendations Credits 422 CP Biology 10-12 Completion of Algebra 1 and Integrated Science 1 with a grade of 93 or above.
 5

 Students will practice hands on skills and utilize and strengthen critical thinking, scientific reasoning, decision making, problem solving and analytical reasoning skills.
 Cell biology, biochemistry, evolution, genetics, microbiology, and ecology are topic areas.
 Student motivation to do preparatory work, including reading assignments, will contribute to success in this course.
+There is a weekly double period lab during which science skill development will be a part of the laboratory portion of the course and safe laboratory behavior must be practiced at all times.
 Completion of this course provides the college requirement of a laboratory-based science.

-- Core text levels of complexity align to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.

-Course Course Grad Recommendations Credit

-Name e s

-421 Honors Biology 9-10 Grade 8 - minimum of an 85 in Algebra 1 and a minimum of 93 in Grade 8 Advanced Science and have reached Advanced Proficiency in NJSLA-S Grade 8.
+Course # Course Name Grade Recommendations Credits 421 Honors Biology 9-10 Grade 8 - minimum of an 85 in Algebra 1 and a minimum of 93 in Grade 8 Advanced Science and have reached Advanced Proficiency in NJSLA-S Grade 8.
 Grade 9 and above should have earned an 85 in Algebra 1 and a 93 in Energy in the Environment.
-6
+5

 The Honors Biology course is designed to cover topics in greater depth than the College Preparatory course.
 There is an emphasis on analysis and problem solving requiring the use of an advanced text.
 Reading comprehension should be above grade level for the student entering this course.
 Student self-motivation and initiative are important components to success in this advanced course, which includes a double period lab once per week.
-Cell biology, biochemistry, bioenergetics, molecular and organismal genetics, microbiology, human biology, and ecology are areas of special emphasis.
+Cell biology, biochemistry, bioenergetics, molecular and organismal genetics, microbiology, human biology and ecology are areas of special emphasis.
 The computer will be used to develop databases, spreadsheets, graphs, and to access the Internet, as well as in laboratory applications.
 Student attitude, a responsible work ethic, as well as a willingness to do work and research beyond the classroom, will help ensure success.
 Completion of this course provides the college requirement of a laboratory-based science.

-- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) often.
+- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities - Students are expected to keep up to date on readings and assignments in order to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) often.

 Course # Course Name Grade Recommendations Credits 446 Anatomy & Physiology+ 11-12 Students must have achieved an unweighted grade of a 77 in Honors Biology and Honors Chemistry or an 85 in CP Biology and CP Chemistry.
-6 Dual Credit Eligible
+5 Dual Credit Eligible